Overview of El Salvador's Dairy Industry

-El Salvador stands out as a key player in the Central American dairy market, characterized by its significant milk production capabilities and strategic trade relations.
-The country's involvement in the Central America-Dominican Republic Free Trade Agreement (CAFTA) plays a crucial role in shaping its dairy trade dynamics, particularly with the United States.
+El Salvador plays a significant role in the Central American dairy market, characterized by its considerable milk production capabilities and strategic trade relations.
+The country's involvement in the Central America-Dominican Republic Free Trade Agreement (CAFTA) is crucial in shaping its dairy trade dynamics, particularly with the United States.

 Dairy Cattle and Milk Production